pitastrudl/wekanwiki/Platforms.md

 ***

 ## <a name="ProductionSandstorm"></a>Production: Sandstorm platform, many apps and Wekan, security audited, recommended for security critical use on public internet or internal network.
 Use SaaS or install to your own server.
-Automatic updates.
+Automatic updates, tested before release.
 Sandstorm Wekan has different features than Standalone.

 Sandstorm is [completely Open Source](https://sandstorm.io/news/2017-02-06-sandstorm-returning-to-community-roots), including [Blackrock Clustering](https://github.com/sandstorm-io/blackrock).